 - Nutrition: We reduce morbidity and mortality related to undernutrition through prevention of nutritional deficiencies, use of supplements, and therapeutic management of severe acute malnutrition.

-- Malaria: At the forefront of global malaria control efforts, we provide interventions that support national Ministries of Health programs in 38 countries.
+Malaria: At the forefront of global malaria control efforts, we provide interventions that support national ministry of health programs in 38 countries.

 - Social Marketing Evidence Base: Child Survival